-Redress Raleigh cultivates a more responsible ecosystem for the fashion industry by educating and mobilizing consumers to be positive advocates while leveraging industry-related partnerships.
+Redress Raleigh’s mission is to cultivate a more responsible ecosystem for the fashion industry by educating and mobilizing consumers to be positive advocates while leveraging industry-related partnerships.

-Being a 501c3 means many things, but there are three significant changes we want to share with you:
+Being a 501c3 means many things, but there are three significant reasons we became one:

 Now anyone can volunteer for as little or as long as they like.
 As a non-profit organization, we can have volunteers throughout the year instead of interns who have to be enrolled for class credit.
 This means that even if you aren’t in school anymore, you can get involved!
 This also means that if you’d like to volunteer on a more regular basis throughout the year and not just at our events, we’d be happy to have you join the team.
 We will be adding more opportunities the more we grow, so stay tuned to our Volunteer page for current openings.

 In 2016 and 2017, we continued holding the fashion show without a conference.
 However, we did want to keep some of the most positive elements of the conference, like the education and networking for emerging designers.
 So in 2016 we developed a program in conjunction with the fashion show that provided educational seminars and a mentorship program for our designers.
 The fashion show that year also included an opportunity for the designers to meet attendees one-on-one after the runway show.